-The gross proceeds from the issue of the convertible bond were €44.8m.
+The gross proceeds from the issue of the convertible bond in 2011 were €44.8m.
 Underwriting fees and other expenses relating to this offering were €1.6m.
 The net proceeds of the issue were used to repay Convertible Bond 2 and to fund existing and future capital expenditure and for general corporate purposes and for working capital.
 The interest charged for the financial year is calculated by applying an effective interest rate of 18.1% to the liability component.

-The bond has been treated as a hybrid financial instrument, having a host debt component and an embedded conversion option under SFRS 39.
+The bond has been treated as a hybrid financial instrument, having a host debt component and an embedded conversion option under FRS 39.
 The embedded derivative was separated from its host contract and was shown as a liability, rather than equity.
 It was revalued to its fair value at the end of each accounting period, and the movement taken to the consolidated statement of comprehensive income.

-The embedded derivative was valued at €8.0m at inception and at €6.5m at 31 December 2011 (2010: €8.5m).
+The embedded derivative was valued at €8.0m at inception and nil at 31 December 2012 (2011: €6.5m).